Skip to content

 A2A runs over HTTP, SSE, and JSON-RPC.
 Core operations include SendMessage, GetTask, ListTasks, CancelTask, and SubscribeToTask.
 A2A- prefixed HTTP headers carry version negotiation and extension declarations.

-The protocol is asynchronous-first — operations return immediately while processing continues — with a blocking parameter on SendMessage for simple request-response flows.
+The protocol is asynchronous-first: operations return immediately while processing continues.
+A blocking parameter on SendMessage covers simple request-response flows.

 Example

-The following shows a minimal A2A exchange: a client agent reads a remote agent's Agent Card, sends a task, and polls until completion.
+This example shows a minimal A2A exchange.
+A client agent reads a remote agent's Agent Card, sends a task, and polls until completion.

 {